LeafmanZ/s5jtransfer/README.md

         We need to refresh the environment by removing previous run data and details.
         Subsequently, establish our volumes if distributing data across multiple concurrent volumes.

-        Execute the following commands in sequence (if you are using anaconda use python instead of python3): python3 reset.py
+        Execute the following commands in sequence (if you are using anaconda use python instead of python): python reset.py
-            python3 setup_volumes.py # only use setup_volumes.py if you need to provision volumes and attach them to a folder.
+            python setup_volumes.py # only use setup_volumes.py if you need to provision volumes and attach them to a folder.

     Part 2: Configure config.yaml